 So what is the purpose of music education?

-Studying music have been proven to enhance cognitive skills and academic performance.
-Music is maths, history and art and the skills learnt are transferable.
+The benefits of studying music reach far wider than the instrument/s being studied.
+Studying music has been proven to enhance cognitive skills and academic performance.
+Music is maths, history and art.
+The skills learnt are transferable.
 Those who study music have been proven to have skills such as problem solving, planning and language based reasoning.

 Sir Ken Robinson advocates the importance of being creative in this short excerpt.

 A creative workforce doesn’t have to be limited to the arts but it is born from them.
 Creativity exists within science, technology, architecture, teaching, sport and more besides.
 It is therefore my argument that the purpose of music education is to help prepare an individual for the modern economy because those who can think creatively and with divergence will not only survive, they will thrive.